telerik/xaml-docs/controls/radsvgimage/getting-started.md

 ![{{site.framework_name}} RadSvgImage with an SVG image](images/radsvgimage-getting-started-0.png)

->important Тhe RadSVGImage control does not have a specified size by default.
-When placed in a panel that measures it with Infinity, for example, in a StackPanel, it will need to have a set size in order to display the SVG image.
+>important Тhe `RadSVGImage` control does not have a specified size by default.
+When placed in a panel that measures it with `double.PositiveInfinity`, for example, in a `StackPanel`, it will need to have a set size in order to display the SVG image.

 ## Defining the RadSvgImage as a Markup Extension

-The RadSvgImage control provides the ability to use it as a markup extension, instead of defining it as a stand-alone component.
+The `RadSvgImage` control provides the ability to use it as a markup extension, instead of defining it as a stand-alone component.

 #### __[XAML] RadSvgImage as a markup extension__
 {{region radsvgimage-getting-started-2}}